filecoin-project/specs/content/systems/filecoin_nodes/repository/ipldstore/_index.md

 ## IPLD in Filecoin

-On the Filecoin network, IPLD is used in two ways:
+IPLD is used in two ways in the Filecoin network:

-- All system datastructures are stored in [IPLD](https://ipld.io) format, a data format akin to JSON but designed for storage, retrieval and traversal of hash-linked data DAGs.
+- All system datastructures are stored using DAG-CBOR ( an IPLD codec).
+DAG-CBOR is a more strict subset of CBOR with a predefined tagging scheme, designed for storage, retrieval and traversal of hash-linked data DAGs.
-- Files and data stored on the Filecoin network may also be stored in IPLD format.
-While this is not required, it offers the benefit of supporting [selectors](https://github.com/ipld/specs/blob/master/selectors/selectors.md) to retrieve a smaller subset of the total stored data, as opposed to inefficiently downloading the data set entirely.
+- Files and data stored on the Filecoin network are also stored using various IPLD codecs (not necessarily DAG-CBOR).

-IPLD provides a consistent and coherent abstraction above data that allows Filecoin to build and interact with complex, multi-block data structures, such as HAMT and Sharray.
-Filecoin uses the **DAG-CBOR** codec for the serialization and deserialization of its data structures and interacts with that data using the IPLD Data Model, upon which various tools are built.
-IPLD [Paths](https://github.com/ipld/specs/blob/master/data-model-layer/paths.md) are also used to address specific nodes within a linked data structure.
+IPLD provides a consistent and coherent abstraction above data that allows Filecoin to build and interact with complex, multi-block data structures, such as HAMT and AMT.
+Filecoin uses the DAG-CBOR codec for the serialization and deserialization of its data structures and interacts with that data using the IPLD Data Model, upon which various tools are built.
+IPLD Selectors can also be used to address specific nodes within a linked data structure.

 ### IpldStores